panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ### 2.2 Extracting the promise rejection error

-Same way, if the operation completed with an error and the promise rejects, you can access the rejection error using a special method `promise.catch(errorCallback)`.
+Same way, if the operation fails with an error and the promise rejects, you can access the rejection error using a special method `promise.catch(errorCallback)`.

 For example, let's imagine that accessing the list of persons ends in an error: